kaaproject/kaa/doc/Administration-guide/System-installation/index.md

 ## Installing Kaa

-Kaa platform provides you several options for kaa-node server instalation, for more detail on how to install your kaa server please refer to next sections.
+Kaa platform provides you several options for kaa-node server installation, for more detail on how to install your kaa server please refer to next sections.

 ### Single node installation

 If you need to install and configure Kaa components on a single Linux node refer to [Single node installation](Single-node-installation) documentation page.

-### Node claster setup
+### Node cluster setup

-To lern how to create kaa-node claster refer to [Node claster setup](Cluster-setup) documentation page.
+To learn how to create kaa-node cluster refer to [Node cluster setup](Cluster-setup) documentation page.

 ### AWS deployment.